 About our resources

-We are the world’s leading independent medical humanitarian aid organisation working in over 70 countries around the world.
-We provide emergency medical aid in countries affected by war, natural disasters or outbreaks of disease.
+We are an emergency medical organisation working in over 70 countries around the world.
+We provide emergency medical care in countries affected by war, natural disasters or outbreaks of disease.

-Working with teachers and a subject association, we have developed a series of multimedia teaching and learning materials.
+Working with teachers, we have developed a series of multimedia teaching and learning materials.

 The resources draw on the work of MSF, to engage students with up to date humanitarian challenges, and have been guided by clearly established learning objectives for KS3 and GCSE English.
 They include games, real-life stories, images and videos to create a buzz in the classroom.